mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 dumps.
 If I remember correctly, it took me roughly a month to write a program that did this.

-At Bell Labs, _everyone_, even the "famous" people, took time to listen to and speak and work with interns.
+At Bell Labs, _everyone_, even the "famous" people, took time to listen to, speak and work with, interns.

 > Everyone gave generously of their time, it was simply part of the culture that you provided detailed comments on what your colleagues wrote.